William Dawson Lawrence: Ship builder

 Lawrence began his ship building career at the John Chappell shipyard in Dartmouth, Nova Scotia, where he designed his first ship (1849).
 He also worked at the Alexander Lyle shipyard in Dartmouth.
 Lawrence also had the opportunity to study in Boston under the great Nova Scotian ship builder Donald McKay.

 He returned to Nova Scotia and built two vessels close to his childhood home in Maple Grove, Nova Scotia.
 Then Lawrence built six more vessels in the William D. Lawrence Shipyard opposite his home in Maitland, Hants County, Nova Scotia.
 Lawrence was very successful in business.

 The three-year maiden voyage of the William D. Lawrence involved Lawrence being towed from Maitland to Saint John, New Brunswick.
-Upon the ship being fitted, Lawrence then traveled to Liverpool, England; Aden, British India (present day Yemen); Callao, Peru; Le Havre, France; St. John's, Newfoundland, and then returned home.
+Upon the ship being fitted, Lawrence then traveled to Liverpool, England; Aden, British India (present day Yemen);